• To advise Student Members, the Governing Board, and the Society on programs of the Society for students and on other matters concerning

 Directory of Entomological Education in Canada and ESC Student Awards.

 • Regular postings of entomology-related jobs and training opportunities on the ESC website and ESC Student Group on Facebook.

 If you are interested in getting involved with the ESC Student Affairs Committee, please email us!

-Boyd Mori (ESC Student Representative, SAC Co-Chair, Edmonton)
+Paul Abram (ESC Student Representative, SAC Co-Chair, Montréal)

-Chandra has been involved with the ESC Student Affairs Committee since 2010.
+Chandra is a PhD student at the University New Brunswick, where she studies the evolution of host-race formation and speciation in herbivorous insects.
+She has been involved with the ESC Student Affairs Committee since 2010, and served as the Student Representative from 2010-2012.
+She is currently Co-Chair of the International Congress of Entomology Student Affairs Committee, representing the ESC SAC.
 She completed a BSc at the University of Victoria, where through the co-op program, she gained experience in agricultural entomology, invasive plant ecology and biological control.
 After her BSc, she worked for both the CFIA and CABI Europe-Switzerland, and then completed an MSc investigating the host-associations of a candidate weed biological control agent in its native range.
-Chandra has recently started a PhD at the University of New Brunswick with Stephen Heard and is studying the ecology and evolution of host specificity of herbivorous insects on goldenrods.

 Léna Durocher-Granger (Saint-Jean-sur-Richelieu/Honduras)

 Léna completed her master degree in 2011 on reproductive strategies of parasitoids at

 McGill University and Agriculture and Agri-Food Canada.
 She is now working in Central America to support IPM projects with small producers, but still helping in the SAC.